venom510/HR-App/README.md

 ### To-Do (Not an exhaustive list.
 Will keep on updating this as well)
 1. Add proper exception handling
-2. Use database instead of files for persisting the data (Start working with spring-boot-jpa)
-3. Instead of creating own HTML templates and handling everything, use plugins or dependencies in spring boot, such as thymeleaf
+2. Instead of creating own HTML templates and handling everything, use plugins or dependencies in spring boot, such as thymeleaf
-4. Add more features such as delete employee, search on the basis of different filters, etc
+3. Add more features such as search on the basis of different filters, etc
-5. Add department info as well, and corresponding connections between department and employees
+4. Add department info as well, and corresponding connections between department and employees
-6. Add login feature
+5. Add login feature
-7. Improve the frontend
+6. Improve the frontend